Maxim-Mazurok/google-api-typings-generator/gapi.client.merchantapi-accounts_v1beta/readme.md

 Updates an account regardless of its type: standalone, MCA or sub-account.
 Executing this method requires admin access.
 */
 await gapi.client.merchantapi.accounts.patch({name: 'name'});

 /*
-Updates the automatic improvements of an account.
-*/
-await gapi.client.merchantapi.accounts.updateAutomaticImprovements({
-  name: 'name',
-});

-/*
 Accepts a `TermsOfService`.
 Executing this method requires admin access.